AndreAllegrini/wfRICLPM/replication/README.md

 ```

-This is a correlation matrix of TEDS variables called CovMatTEDS
+This is a variance/covariance matrix of TEDS variables called CorMatTEDS.

-#### Visualize the data
+### Plot the data

 Correlation plot of the data used in the RICLPM, including four traits (externalizing, attention, internalizing, and social problems) measured at three time points (t1, t2 and t3).
 A general pattern of positive correlations can be observed, with expected stronger correlations for repeated measurements of the same trait.